Eating A Late Dinner Can Cause Weight Gain

 Effects of a Late Dinner on Overall Health

 There is one more aspect to consider with late-night eating.
 That is our overall health and well-being.
 Many experts consider sleep to be the foundation upon which other fundamentals stand.
-If our sleep diminishes, so do many other healthy habits.
+If our sleep diminishes, so make many other healthy habits.
 So, if any of our daily habits affect our sleep negatively, they also impact our health.
 (5)

 Making the Right Choice for Yourself Regarding Late Dinners

-4. Tribole, E. and Resch, E. Intuitive Eating.
-St. Martin’s Press, New York, 2012.
+4. Tribole, E. and E. Resch.
+2012.
+Intuitive Eating, 3rd edition.
+St. Martin’s Press, NY:NY. | Request PDF (researchgate.net)

 Similar Posts